Nick-DT/ofxstatement-be-cbc/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Belgian KBC Bank plugin for ofxstatement
+Belgian CBC Bank plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides an `ofxstatement`_ plugin for converting the Belgian KBC bank's CSV format statements to OFX.
+This project provides an `ofxstatement`_ plugin for converting the Belgian CBC bank's CSV format statements to OFX.

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format,